tskit-dev/msprime/docs/api.rst

 .. data:: msprime.NODE_IS_CEN_EVENT

-    The node was created by a `msprime.CensusEvent`.
+    The node was created by a :class:`msprime.CensusEvent`.

 ********************